ComplexSecurity/knowledge-base/docs/programming/fsharp.md

-F# (pronounced "F sharp") is a functional-first programming language that also supports imperative and [[Object-Oriented Programming]] paradigms.
-It is a .NET language, meaning it runs on the Microsoft [[DotNet Framework|.NET Framework]] and .NET Core, and it was developed by Microsoft Research and later made open source.
+F# (pronounced "F sharp") is a functional-first programming language that also supports imperative and [Object-Oriented Programming](../programming/oop.md) paradigms.
+It is a .NET language, meaning it runs on the Microsoft [.NET Framework](../frameworks/dotnetf.md) and .NET Core, and it was developed by Microsoft Research and later made open source.

 F# is known for its concise syntax, strong type system, and focus on functional programming.